The History of the Pepsi Logo Design Evolution

 The Pepsi logo is one of the most recognisable brand emblems in the world.

-Those swirling red, white, and blue colours undoubtedly spark instant brand recognition in the minds of consumers.
+Those swirling red, white, and blue colours undoubtedly spark instant brand recognition among consumers.
 But how did this iconic logo design come to be?

 Let’s embark on a fizzy journey through the ages to explore the history and evolution of the Pepsi logo.